FINRA Entitlement Program Frequently Asked Questions

 - Past Due email - If certification is not completed by the deadline.

 A: FINRA’s Entitlement User Accounts Certification Process is typically an annual process.
-An SAA may begin the certification process as soon as he/she receives the Certification message on the Account Management Home Page and/or email notification.
+An SAA may begin the certification process as soon as he/she receives the Certification message on the Account Management Admin landing page and/or email notification.

-A: SAAs will receive a series of messages while in the Account Management Tool, that alerts them to the status of the Certification Process:
+A: SAAs will receive a series of messages while in the Account Management System, that alerts them to the status of the Certification Process:

 - Initial Message - The FINRA Entitlement User Accounts Certification Period is underway with start date and due date defined.